whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-24-Adore-Box-Subscription-June-2015-Review.md

 <DD>Value $5.99</DD>
 </DL>

 <p>I'm using the value they stated since there's no branding or info on where it came from, but the actual item itself feels like it could have come from a 99 cents store.
 Although I do need one of these to add to my skincare tools, I'm not so sure I'll be using this item per say due to the quality of it.
-I might just give it a try.</p>
+But who knows, I might just give it a try.</p>
 <br>

 <center><img src='/images/AdoreBoxJune2015Cutler.jpg'></center>